nmfs-opensci/pkgdownTemplate/README.md

 ## Readme File

-**pkgdown** uses `Readme.md` but to pull in the Disclaimer and footer from FIT, you need a Rmd file.
+**pkgdown** uses `Readme.md` but to pull in the Disclaimer and footer from FIT, which migh change in the future, you need a Rmd file.
 When you update the `Readme.Rmd` file, **you need to remember to knit the file** to update `Readme.md`.
+You could make a GitHub Action to do this.

 <!-- Do not edit below.
 This adds the Disclaimer and NMFS footer. -->